francescacraievich/real-time-cyber-anomaly-detection/docs/system_specification.md

 ### 2.3 ML Formulation
 A machine learning-based anomaly detection system that:
 - Uses unsupervised learning (One-Class SVM) to identify outliers in network traffic
-- Processes Suricata IDS logs as malicious traffic source (selected for complete feature set)
+- Processes Suricata logs as malicious traffic source (selected for complete feature set)
 - Extracts 28 statistical features from network traffic for model training
 - Provides real-time classification of traffic as normal or anomalous with severity levels (GREEN/ORANGE/RED)